XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ###### 2.1.1.2.4. `AssetScale`

+Every MPT asset has an off-ledger standard unit of account.
+For example, the standard unit of account for a USD stablecoin is, in theory, one dollar.
+However, an MPT issuer might prefer to make the smallest unit of an MPT something smaller than the asset's standard unit, to enable on-ledger fractionalization while adhering to the limitation that MPTs only support whole numbers (MPT units must be integers).
+For example, an issuer might want each MPT unit to represent one cent instead of a whole dollar.
+Using `AssetScale`, MPT issuers can represent this difference as the number of orders of magnitude between a standard unit and an MPT unit.

-An asset scale is the difference, in orders of magnitude, between a standard unit and a corresponding fractional unit.
-More formally, the asset scale is a non-negative integer (0, 1, 2, …) such that one standard unit equals 10^(-scale) of a corresponding fractional unit.
-If the fractional unit equals the standard unit, then the asset scale is 0.
+More formally, the asset scale is a non-negative integer (`0`, `1,` `2`, …) such that one standard unit equals $10^{-scale}$ of a corresponding MPT unit.

+The following equations formalize the relationship between an asset's standard unit and an assets MPT unit:

+$$StdUnit = 10^{-scale} * MptUnit \tag{I}$$

+$$MptUnit = StdUnit / 10^{-scale} \tag{II}$$

+Mapping these equations to the USD stablecoin example above, an `MPTokenIssuance` with an `AssetScale` of `0` would mean each MPT unit represents one standard unit. an `MPTokenIssuance` with an `AssetScale` of `2` would mean each MPT unit represents `0.01` standard units, requiring `100` MPT units to equal one standard unit.
+More plainly, an `MPTokenIssuance` with an `AssetScale` of `2` would allow an issuer to create an MPT that represents "cents", with applications being able to display amounts correctly (e.g., of 1 unit would display as `$0.01`).

 ###### 2.1.1.2.5. `MaximumAmount`